top of page

 The discovery journey towards independent reading and exceptional spelling #OrthographicMapping #WordMappingMastery

 We screen babies and toddlers to identify children at risk of dyslexia before they are taught to read.
 This is critical because it is the experience of being taught in ways that do not match how they learn that creates failure, frustration, and long-term harm.
 Through a unique innovation designed with neurodivergent thinking, we prevent reading and spelling difficulties before they start.
 This allows children to enjoy their natural way of thinking and learning without being trapped in a system that fails to support them and then punishes them for difficulties that were entirely avoidable.
-Dyslexia Re-Routed!
+Dyslexia Re-Routed with Dyslexia Whisperer!

 Please support free dyslexia screening for the children who need it most, before they are taught to read in an education system that is not designed to support their unique minds.
 Let’s bypass the dyslexia paradox. #DyslexiaBaby